 If your tree is a bare root tree, place it in a bucket of water and put it to one side while you dig the hole.
 If the tree is a container grown plant ensure it is watered well.

 Break the surface of the base of the hole so the roots can penetrate, but don’t dig it.
-If you dig it, you may find your tree sinks/subsides later on as the soil settles, which can be detrimental to the health of the tree.
+If you dig the hole any deeper than the height of the rootball you may find your tree sinks/subsides later on as the soil settles, which can be detrimental to the health of the tree.

 Take the plant out from the bucket/container.
 If you have access to mycorrizhal fungi dust the rootball with it and sprinkle some into the hole.
 If the rootball is congested, break the surface of the rootball with your fingers to stimulate new root growth.